The Toronto Park Lot Project

 INDIGENOUS HISTORY — ZOOM OUT OUT OUT!

-ABORIGINAL TRAILS & PORTAGE ROUTES, THE OLD FUR-TRADING ROUTES — including the Carrying Place Trails and the five Mississauga Anishinaabe council fires.
+INDIGENOUS TRAILS & PORTAGE ROUTES, THE OLD FUR-TRADING ROUTES — including the Carrying Place Trails and the five Mississauga Anishinaabe council fires.

 THE GEOGRAPHY OF DISPOSSESSION: Early aboriginal treaties (the British called them land surrenders) — MISSISSAUGA FIRST NATION and others — including the 1787/1805 TORONTO PURCHASE.
 The British got an incredible amount of territory for their six shillings!